edcarp/python-novice-esces/_episodes/02-numpy.md

 > > columns than there are columns in the data.
 > {: .solution}
 >
-> How would you find the largest change in inflammation for each patient?
-Does
+> How would you find the largest change in wave height from month to month?
-> it matter if the change in inflammation is an increase or a decrease?
+> What does it mean if the change in height is an increase or a decrease?
 >
 > > ## Solution
 > > By using the `numpy.max()` function after you apply the `numpy.diff()`
-> > function, you will get the largest difference between days.
+> > function, you will get the largest difference between months.
 > >
 > > ~~~
 > > numpy.max(numpy.diff(data, axis=1), axis=1)